PalaceChan/helm-shell-history/README.md

 # helm-shell-history.el

 ## Introduction
-`helm-shell-history` is a helm frontend to shell history and currently supports bash history.
+`helm-shell-history` is a helm frontend to bash history.

-It works by querying `history` via shell command and presenting completion candidates in recency order.
+It comes with a fast c parser which you can compile by just running `make` (`make test` runs its tests).
+You can configure it to use the fast parser by setting `helm-shell-history-fast-parser` to point to the binary.
+When the fast binary is not configured, it falls back on using the `history` shell built-in to get the candidates.

+Candidates are presented in recency order.
-The sole completion action is to insert the selected command at the end of the buffer (for optionally editing and easily running the command again in the shell emulator)
+The completion action is to insert the selected command at the end of the buffer

 ![Helm Shell GIF](media/preview2.gif?raw=true)